India-US joint statement reduces Pakistan to promoter of cross-border terrorism: Imran Khan - ExBulletin

 India-US joint statement reduces Pakistan to promoter of cross-border terrorism: Imran Khan

-Former Pakistani Prime Minister Imran Khan said on Friday that the joint statement issued by India and the United States during Prime Minister Narendra Modi’s ongoing state visit to America has reduced the country to a “promoter of cross-border terrorism in India and nothing more”. .
+Former Pakistani Prime Minister Imran Khan said on June 23 that the joint statement issued by India and the United States during Prime Minister Narendra Modi’s ongoing state visit to America had reduced the country to a ” promoter of cross-border terrorism in India and nothing more”. “.

-In their joint statement following individual meetings and delegation-level discussions on Thursday, Prime Minister Modi and US President Joe Biden called on Pakistan to punish the perpetrators of the 26/11 attacks in Mumbai and Pathankot.
+In their joint statement following individual meetings and delegation-level discussions on June 22, Prime Minister Modi and US President Joe Biden called on Pakistan to punish the perpetrators of the 26/11 attacks in Mumbai and Pathankot .

+He said that more than two decades after 9/11 and more than a decade after 26/11 in Mumbai, radicalism and terrorism remain a pressing danger to the entire world.

-Khan, also leader of the Pakistan-Tehreek-e-Insaaf (PTI) party, criticized the current coalition government, the Pakistan Democratic Movement (PDM) and former army chief General Qamar Javed Bajwa for their high false claims and their countless trips to the United States. .
+Mr Khan, also leader of the Pakistan-Tehreek-e-Insaaf (PTI) party, criticized the current coalition government, the Pakistan Democratic Movement (PDM) and former army chief General Qamar Javed Bajwa, for their high false claims and countless trips to the United States

 He alleged that General Bajwa and his PDM cronies claimed that he (Khan) had isolated Pakistan internationally.